tjmckinley/MetaWards/versions/devel/_sources/tutorial/part03/02_weekend.rst.txt

 you will see that the outbreak now advances throughout the population.
 However, each day now only progresses new infections using the "play" mode :meth:`~metawards.iterators.advance_play`.
-The "work" mode :meth:`~metawards.iterators.advance_fixed`, meaning each day is more like a weekend.
+The "work" mode :meth:`~metawards.iterators.advance_fixed`, is not used, meaning that every day is now modelled as like a weekend.

 Create an overview graph of your "weekend only" run and compare it to the results from the "weekday only" runs in
-:doc:`part 2 <../part02/05_refining`.
+:doc:`part 2 <../part02/05_refining>`.
 Do you see a difference?

 My graph is shown below;

 .. image:: ../../images/tutorial_3_2_1_overview.jpg
    :alt: Overview image of a weekend only run

-It is clear that the outbreak is now much smaller, peaking at 4 million as opposed to over 20 million.
-The peak is also significantly broadened out, with the outbreak lasting months rather than weeks.
+It is clear that the outbreak is now much smaller, peaking at 7 million as opposed to nearly 20 million.
+The peak is also broadened out, with the outbreak lasting months rather than weeks.

 Changing iterators with time